Towel API¶

 All listing endpoints support the following parameters:

-• ?limit=<integer>: Determines how many objects will be shown on a single page.
+?limit=<integer>: Determines how many objects will be shown on a single page.
 The default value is 20.
-The lower limit is zero, the upper limit is determined by the variable max_limit_per_page which defaults to 1000.
+The lower limit is zero, the upper limit is determined by the variablemax_limit_per_pagewhich defaults to 1000.?offset=<integer>: Can be used for retrieving a different page of objects.
+Passing?offset=20with a limit of 20 will return the next page.
+The offset is zero-indexed.

 Note

-List views return two data structures, objects and meta.
-The former is a list of all objects for the current request, the latter a mapping of additional information about the current set of objects:
+former is a list of all objects for the current request, the latter

-Object representation
+Object representation¶

 The following fields should always be available on objects returned: